automaton-network/automaton-core/README.md

 ### Linux

-At the moment Ubuntu is the only known working distro.
+At the moment Ubuntu is the only known Linux distro compatible with Automaton.

 #### Prerequisites